-Phone holders are very useful when riding.
-Whether you need to follow GPS directions or check a notification, you can safely do so without having to let go of the scooter handlebars and risk a nasty fall.
+Phone holders are useful when riding.
+Whether you need to follow GPS directions or check a notification, you can safely do so without having to let go of the scooter handlebars and risking a nasty fall.

 Typical Price: $45 to $100